 When the slide was put up on the screen in the auditorium, the first words out of Linnea’s mouth were:

 “Who DEMOTED me?”

-Who DEMOTED me from PhD to MD?Dr. Linnea Hague, PhD
+Who DEMOTED me down from PhD down to MD?Dr. Linnea Hague, PhD

 I have a PhD and not an MD.”